Transmit – Ideas & Content Generator

 The creative content is crafted for web and social media, corporate video, mobile, live stream, television and festivals to public spaces and cinema platforms.
 We also offer digital strategy planning, consultancy and implementation as well as photography services.

-Transmit has been selected for Te Papa Digital Skills Panel, and in collaboration with Cine Timore is a Pre-Qualified video production company for NZ Story Creative Collective helping NZ businesses showcase their story to global audiences.
+Transmit is part of Te Papa Digital Skills Panel, and in collaboration with Cine Timore is a Pre-Qualified video production company for NZ Story Creative Collective helping NZ businesses such as Bio Balance and Hills Hats make video content to showcase their story to global audiences.